 Preparing your book proposal

-There are several online resources which can help you create your book proposal to send to prospective publishers.
+There are several online resources which can help you create your medical textbook proposal to send to prospective publishers.
 For example Elsevier have a good list outlining the structure of a book proposal.

 You will need to include the following in your proposal: